 Just as public policies can result in inequity, they can also improve our children’s access to opportunities.
-This is the first in a series of blog posts that examine, through an equity lens, some of the policies passed during the 2019 legislative session.
+In this series we examine public policies through an equity lens, beginning with some of the policies passed during the 2019 legislative session.
 Our aim is to highlight victories and discuss opportunities for public policy to increase equity, in areas like education, health care, state taxes and spending, and more.
 By making sure equity is at the core of new legislation, we can provide opportunities for all New Mexicans to prosper.

 Equity, as defined for this series, is the absence of systems and practices that advantage some groups of people while disadvantaging others.
 One example of a public policy that promotes equity is Title IX, which requires that schools receiving federal funds offer sports activities for their female students that are commensurate with those offered for male students.
 Prior to Title IX, female athletes rarely were able to take advantage of the physical, psychological, and academic benefits of competitive and team sports.
 As much as Title IX did for female athletes, the struggle for equality in sports is far from over.
 For example, the U.S. Women’s Soccer team has had to resort to suing the U.S. Soccer Federation for paying its female players far less than its male players, despite the women’s team having a better record and drawing larger audiences.